 There were attempts to regulate the industry a few years back.
 At that time the State Legislature attempted to pass laws that would cap interest rates and limit the times a lender could roll over a loan.
 These regulations didn’t make it very far.
 With that, many consumer advocates hope these regulations are updated and passed some time in the future, but at this point, it’s tough to tell.
-Dallas and Houston have some new ordinances they’re hoping to roll-out soon as well.
+Many local cities have new ordinances they’re hoping to roll-out soon as well.
 Texas has always had a pro-business mindset and it seems that will continue for the time being.
 As an example, there are numerous direct lenders of Texas payday loans and installment loans.
 It may be prudent for TX to adopt some type of interest rate caps.
 With these changes they can better protect their consumers.
 We’re already seeing some changes in Dallas as there are rules proposed that would cap the amount of loans anyone can have at one specific time.
 There’s no need to eliminate payday or installment loans like some states have already done.
 These types of short term loans have a need in society but only if issued to the right person under the correct circumstances.
 Another thing to consider is the fact that many companies aren’t really direct lenders.
 That doesn’t mean they don’t provide short term and installment loans.
 But it’s important to know the difference when it comes to actual payday companies and non-direct lenders.

 Dallas and Houston have their own ordinances for payday loan companies!